Desperado88/nabaztag-home-assistant-2025/README.md

-Follow the istructions on this page to set up a new Nabaztag/tag serverless firmware:
+Follow the instructions on this page to set up a new Nabaztag/tag serverless firmware:

 GitHub source :
   https://github.com/andreax79/ServerlessNabaztag/tree/main

-A firmware allowing controling the Nabaztag/tag directly via web, without an external server - andreax79/ServerlessNabaztag Just remember that you can use your Raspberry Pi as host for this firmware files (just create a folder named "www" in the config folder and put the "vl" directory right there).
+A firmware allowing controlling the Nabaztag/tag directly via web, without an external server - andreax79/ServerlessNabaztag Just remember that you can use your Raspberry Pi as host for this firmware files (just create a folder named "www" in the config folder and put the "vl" directory right there).
 After installing this new firmware, it will be possible to control the rabbit using the Home Assistant user interface:
 ![FireShot Capture 4 - Home Assistant - https___maxhassio duckdns org_states_group tab_nabaztag](https://github.com/user-attachments/assets/76396d13-a4cb-4041-aa77-7e3cd82eb915)